Ronykumawat/Linux-basics-extended/1_INTRO_Linux.md

 ## Welcome

-I've put together these lessons to help you learn Linux and bioinformatics step by step.
+We put together these lessons to help you learn Linux and bioinformatics step by step.
 Whether you're new to this or just need a refresher, you'll find practical examples and clear explanations here.

 ---